zdimension/test-tr5/readme.md

 > except if your program has exported functions but no one cares

-so as I was saying the symbol file contains a list of functions in the executable, so that you can run the program and debug it, see in what function shit is happening, etc
+so as I was saying the symbol file contains a list of functions in the executable, so that you can run the program and debug it, see in what function holy shit is happening, etc

 this is very useful, because apart from making mods and things like that, you can also understand how the program works, and then in the case of tomb raider you can try understanding how the level files, etc, work and make your own engine, like [opentomb](https://github.com/opentomb/OpenTomb), [openlara](https://github.com/XProger/OpenLara/) or [edisonengine](https://github.com/stohrendorf/EdisonEngine). they are all awesome. but not enough awesomest because we haven't yet understood all of the files used by the tr games.